AttractionsSeptember 21, 2017

 Indiana Caverns, 1267 Green Acres Lane S.W., Corydon.
 Features a 25-minute boat ride, a waterfall, thriving cave life and Big Bone Mountain.
 Hours: 9 a.m. to 6 p.m. daily April through October and 9 a.m. to 5 p.m. daily November through March.
 Closed Christmas. www.indianacaverns.com

 Jasper City Mill, 160 Third Ave.
 The mill features cornmeal ground on site, craft items, old-fashioned candy and local products.
-Dubois County Art Guild Gallery Walk — features work by Nancy Gerber through April; items from artisans available in the gift shop.
+Exhibit (changes every six months): Dubois County Art Guild Gallery Walk — works by Charlene Brown; items from artisans available in the gift shop.
 Hours: 10 a.m. to 4 p.m.
 Wednesdays and Thursdays, 10 a.m. to 5 p.m.
 Fridays and Saturdays and noon to 5 p.m.
 Sundays.

 Louisville Slugger Museum & Factory, 800 W. Main St., Louisville.
 Hours: 9 a.m. to 5 p.m.
 Mondays through Saturdays and 11 a.m. to 5 p.m.
 Sundays.
 Closed major holidays.
 877-775-8443 or www.sluggermuseum.com